The Royal Automobile Club 1000 Mile Trial 2015 was staged 13-18 July in Britain, organized by the Historic Enduro Rallying Organisation (HERO).

 The champagne flowed as the finishing crews crossed the line in front of the imposing and beautiful Woodcote Park, with many Royal Automobile Club members and guests assembled to welcome the competitors to Epsom.
 It had been a very closely fought event that went down to the wire.
 It ended with a well-deserved second victory in a row for Abel and Taylor, but they had been pushed all the way by Medcalf and Harrison.
 The Royal Automobile Club 1000 Mile Trial will return in 2016 with a new start venue to keep the event fresh and even more exciting.

 Photographers Francesco Rastrelli and Roberta Roccati documented the 2015 1000 Mile Trial, offering a great selection of images that highlight the stunning English countryside.
 We split up Francesco and Roberta’s pictures into two galleries.
-The first gallery starting below features our favorite images, all displayed in the full-width view of Sports Car Digest, while the second gallery can be found on the last page of the article and gives a comprehensive view of all photographs.
+The first gallery starting below features our favorite images, all displayed in the full-width view of Sports Car Digest.

 1000 Mile Trial 2015 – Featured Photo Gallery